rickhull/mudbug/README.md

     b.get '/', max_redirects: 3
     # => "<!doctype html><html ... <head><meta content=\"Search the world's information ... "

 [RestClient exceptions](https://github.com/rest-client/rest-client/blob/master/lib/restclient/exceptions.rb) will be passed through.
-POST and PUT payloads will be sent as Strings.
-Non-String payloads will be converted to JSON by calling #to_json.
+POST and PUT payloads will be sent as strings.
+Non-string payloads will be converted to JSON by calling #to_json.

     b = Bateman.new 'plus.google.com'
     b.post '/', { 'hi' => 'mom' }, max_redirects: 3